Exact WKB analysis of inverted triple-well: resonance, PT-symmetry breaking, and resurgence

 Our analysis also highlights a distinctive feature of the non-perturbative structure of the symmetric inverted double-well (IDW) case.
 In the PT-symmetric boundary condition, the non-perturbative contribution drops out of the median-summed QC for IDW~\cite{Kamata:2023opn}, whereas in the ITW case it still survives and leads to a much richer non-perturbative sector including the PT-symmetry breaking.
 This difference also precludes a direct ITW analog of the ABS conjecture, i.e., a relation between the PT-symmetric and (anti-)resonance QCs originally proposed for IDW in~\cite{Ai:2022csx}.
 Unlike in the IDW case~\cite{Kamata:2023opn}, PT-symmetric and (anti-)resonance systems are not connected by an analytic continuation.
 Accordingly, the PT-symmetric and (anti-)resonance QCs cannot be connected by a Stokes automorphism, which is mainly due to the presence of the inner-bion cycle in the ITW system.

 There are several natural directions for future work.
-One immediate extension is to analyze systematically the barrier-top and above-barrier regions, where the hierarchy among non-perturbative contributions changes and the semi-classical structure becomes richer.
+One immediate extension is to analyze systematically the barrier-top and above-barrier regions, where the hierarchy among WKB actions changes which alters the semi-classical structure.
 It would also be interesting to clarify the relation between the present EWKB description and a complexified path-integral formulation in which bounce and bion sectors arise directly from complex saddles.
 A further question is how broadly the structures found here persist in more general non-Hermitian polynomial potentials, especially in systems with richer Stokes geometry or multiple exceptional points.
 In general, the present results suggest that EWKB and resurgence provide a powerful and flexible framework for the non-perturbative analysis of open quantum systems and non-Hermitian spectral problems beyond the specific ITW example studied here.